emaness/MNIST-Digit-Prediction/README.md

     python3 NeuralNetwork3.py [training images path] [training labels path] [test images path]

-For a training set of 60,000 or fewer, the program should take under ten mintues
+For a training set of 60,000 or fewer, the program should take under ten mintues.